How to Set Up an RTMP Encoder for Live Video Streaming [Updated for 2024]

 2. Is RTMP outdated?

 RTMP is an old protocol that was built for Adobe’s Flash player a couple of decades ago.
 And since then, new ones have emerged, which have led to RTMP becoming outdated.
-That said, RTMP ingest is still very much in use for enabling speedy exchange of data between an encoder and a video platform.
+That said, RTMP ingest is still very much in use for enabling the speedy exchange of data between an encoder and a video platform.

 Here are the steps you can follow to create an RTMP URL for your stream: